 The circuit shown below has a pushbutton switch, two light-emitting diodes (LEDs), and two inverters.
 Select appropriate resistor values for R1-R3.
+Don't use a logic probe for the final circuit, although you can use it for checking your circuit.

 Build the circuit on a breadboard.
-Use switches and LEDs from the supply cabinet rather than the ones built into the board, so you become comfortable with how to wire them up.
+Use switches and stand-alone LEDs from the supply cabinet rather than the ones built into the large board, so you become comfortable with how to wire them up.
 Use a multimeter to determine how the pushbutton switch pins are connected.
 Remember that an LED has polarity; the shorter leg is the cathode and goes to the lower voltage.
 Predict what the LEDs should do as you press and release the switch, then test your circuit and resolve any discrepancies.